 Adequate sleep is often disregarded in business.
 In fact, many wear this sleep deprivation as a badge of honor, interpreting it as hard work and dedication.
 But it may be hurting you.
 Laying down at night to fall asleep and getting at least 7 hours shows that it makes you a better employee!
 Luckily, businesses like Nike and Google are catching on, allowing flexible work schedules, and even incorporating relaxation rooms with “nap pods”.
 WHAT!
 How can I work there! ?

 Remember sleep fact #4 that states teenagers have a later circadian rhythm?
 Well, sleep scientists argue and show that starting school too early may be hurting our kids.
-More than 80% of public high schools start before 8:15am – many before 7:20am – causing a disruption in their normal sleep patterns.
-One school in Minnesota moved start times an hour back, and found that SAT scores increased by over 25 percent.
+More than 80% of public high schools start before 8:15 am – many before 7:20 am – causing a disruption in their normal sleep patterns.
+One school in Minnesota moved start times an hour back and found that SAT scores increased by over 25 percent.

-Another school who did the same test found a shocking 70% reduction in traffic accidents for 16-18 year old drivers!!
+Another school that did the same test found a shocking 70% reduction in traffic accidents for 16-18 year old drivers!!
 Aligning high schools with the natural sleep rhythm of teenagers also leads to improved attendance, and reduces behavioral problems and substance abuse.

 Saving one of the most popular sleep facts for last!
 A lot people suspect that doing more work at the expense of sleepiness will help you get ahead in your career.
 Sleep scientists say nope, wrong-o!
 For instance, one study showed that employees who slept more earned more money, on average.
 In fact, they found that an extra hour of sleep led to around 5% higher wages.
 Hey, we’ll take it!

 While some situations obviously and unavoidably prevent good sleep (I’m looking at you, new parents ❤️), most of us can take the steps to prevent daytime sleepiness, improve our sleep habits, and enhance our health as a result!!